Normal pressure hydrocephalus

 It is important to note that there are many causes of communicating hydrocephalus without elevated opening CSF pressures, such as trauma, prior subarachnoid hemorrhage, and meningitis.
 This is sometimes confusingly referred to as secondary normal pressure hydrocephalus 3.
 Most clinicians will assume that one is referring to idiopathic normal pressure hydrocephalus if no qualifier is used.

-The majority of cases are idiopathic.
-The incidence is much higher in elderly populations.
-Exact epidemiology is difficult to establish, as the diagnosis is often not made in nursing home patients for the following reasons:
+The incidence of normal pressure hydrocephalus is much higher in elderly populations.
+Exact epidemiology is difficult to establish, as the diagnosis is often not made in nursing home patients as

 20% of patients in nursing homes have gait impairment

 10% of these patients also have dementia

-- 15% have incontinence 19
+15% have incontinence 19

-A large study in Norway found a striking increase in incidence with increasing age 3:
+A large study in Norway found a striking increase in incidence of normal pressure hydrocephalus with increasing age from 3.3 per 100,000 people (50-59 years) to 181.7 per 100,000 people (70-79 years) 3.

-The classical clinical findings of normal pressure hydrocephalus are 1-3
+The classical clinical findings of normal pressure hydrocephalus are 1-3:

-These can be remembered with the unkind mnemonic Wet, Wacky, and Wobbly.
+These can be remembered with the unkind mnemonic wet, wacky, and wobbly.

 As the name suggests, mean CSF opening pressure is within the normal range (<18 cmH2O or 13 mmHg) 3.

 The underlying cause remains controversial.
-One theory is that the condition is an obstructive type of communicating hydrocephalus due to reduced of CSF resorption.
+One theory is that the condition is an obstructive type of communicating hydrocephalus due to reduced CSF resorption.
 A second theory suggests it results from weakening of the ventricular wall due to periventricular white matter ischemic damage 3.
 The periventricular white matter ischemic change has also been hypothesized to slow the flow of CSF through the extracellular spaces, resulting in a "back-pressure" effect, leading to ventricular enlargement.